Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: Experiments

-To investigate the general applicability of AutoSAM to other sequential recommendation models, we conduct a performance comparison between models using different sampling or filtering methods on various architectures, including RNN-based GRU4Rec \cite{hidasi2015session}, CNN-based NextitNet \cite{yuan2019simple} and Transformer-based SASRec \cite{kang2018self}.
+To investigate the general applicability of AutoSAM to other models, we conduct a performance comparison between models using different sampling or filtering methods on various architectures, including RNN-based GRU4Rec \citep{hidasi2015session}, CNN-based NextitNet \citep{yuan2019simple} and Transformer-based SASRec \citep{kang2018self}.
 It should be noted that since RETR and SDIM are improvements based on attention mechanisms, they are not universally applicable to other architectures.
 Figure \ref{general1} presents the comparison results in terms of test NDCG@10 on Yelp and Tmall datasets.
+Note that "+ MLP Filter" corresponds to FMLP-Rec.
 It is evident that all the sequential recommenders demonstrate the most significant improvements through the integration of automatic sampling, highlighting the generality of our AutoSAM for different backbones.